-How Online Video Game Trade-Ins Work with The Old School Game Vault
+How Online Console Trade-Ins Work — The Old School Game Vault

 Retro gaming hardware is more than old plastic; systems like the NES, Sega Genesis, and Neo Geo are now high-value assets.
 Yet, because these machines are decades old, selling them requires a bit of "insider" knowledge.

-Whether you’re a collector or a parent clearing out the basement, this guide covers how to test your hardware and where to get the most real-world cash.
+Whether you’re a collector or a parent clearing out the basement, this article covers how to test your hardware and where to get the most real-world cash.

 The Table of Contents